QuentinChab/DeftPunk/README.md

         if False, only the points are.

 /////////////// 6. known issues ////////////////////////////////////////////////////
 - The preferred image format is .tif.
-Format .png is tested for non-stack images.
+Format .png is tested for non-stack images. jpg and bmp should work too.
     Other format are not tested.
 It should work for non-stack images but not for stacks.

 - On Mac, calling the browser makes the kernel crash.